Builders & decorators

 My new-build home has problems, what are my rights?

-Your rights to redress if you have problems with your new-build home.
+Read our guide to understand your right to redress if you discover problems with your new-build home.

 I want to claim on my insurance, what should I do?